 - We will ask donors to place donations outside on tables and bins.
 From there, we will bring them to the designated area in the store/warehouse.

-- All staff are required to wear face coverings.
-Gloves are optional.
+- All staff are encouraged to wear face coverings.

 - Donors are asked to bring in only saleable items.
 Staff will decline any non-saleable furniture.